brvarner/linq-tht/README.md

 ### Prerequisites
 You need:
-- At least Rails 7.1.3.4 (I built this app on Rails 8, but I don't use many Rails 8 features, and it works well on Rails 7)
+- At least Rails 8.0.2 (I built this app on Rails 8, but I don't use many Rails 8 features)
 - At least PostgreSQL 14.12
 - At least Bundler 2.5.14
-- At least Ruby 3.3.3
+- At least Ruby 3.4.4 (I manage Ruby versions with rbenv.
+If you don't see 3.4.4 in your list of possible versions using `rbenv install --list-all`, you may need to [update your installer](https://github.com/rbenv/rbenv-installer).
 - (Optional) I built this app with WSL2.
 If you'd like to run it on your local machine: [Here's a guide](https://gorails.com/setup/windows/10).
 I ran Ubuntu 22.04 in the WSL2 shell.

  ### Installation